 While the solution is simple, it might not be necessarily easy: good construction document control.
 Before you can put that into place, however, it’s essential to understand the fundamentals.

-So what does it mean to have your documents under control in construction?
+So what does it mean to have your construction documents under control?
 Good question.

 According to Consepsys, its purpose “is to enforce controlled processes and practices for the creation, review, modification, issuance, distribution and accessibility of documents.”
 Moreover, good document control “ensures that documentation available at official points of use within an organization is trusted by its users and contains up-to-date, reliable, checked and formally approved information.”